-Choose from three exceptional tours; The Clydeside Distillery, Chocolate & Whisky, and the Distillery Manager’s Tour, or arrange a private, bespoke tour, where each will offer a unique insight into the distillery, with food and whisky tasting experiences, a look behind the scenes, and much more.
+Choose from three exceptional tours (the Clydeside Distillery, Chocolate & Whisky, and the Distillery Manager’s Tour) or arrange a private bespoke tour.
+Each tour offers a unique insight into the distillery, with food and whisky tasting experiences, a look behind the scenes, and much more.

 Start Point: The Clydeside Distillery